abkaswan/Read_out_loud/README.md

 - Add bookmarkable/read-later queue for long articles.
 - Add automatic language detection when reading mixed-language pages.
 - Known: voice availability is OS/browser dependent; some users may not see all voices.

-## License
-No license file detected in this repository.
-I recommend adding a LICENSE file (MIT is a common choice for small projects).
-If you'd like, I can add an MIT license file for you.

 ## Contact
 Author: @abkaswan